 A trade union could be an international or national union, or a local union, a council of unions, or an “in-house” employee association.

 To establish its status as a trade union, an applicant organization must provide the Board with, among other things, a copy of its constitution, by-laws and charter.
-A key element in the Board's consideration as to whether an employee organization “meets the test” of a trade union is its independence from the employer: it must be free of influence from the employer and able to represent the employees “at arm's length” in collective bargaining with the employer.
+A key element in the Board’s consideration as to whether or not an employee organization “meets the test” of a trade union is its independence from the employer: it must be free of influence from the employer and able to represent the employees “at arm’s length” in collective bargaining with the employer.

-What is an appropriate bargaining unit?
+What is an Appropriate Bargaining Unit?